 Dreaming of an elopement featuring waterfalls, forests, and scenic views?
 Cuyahoga Valley National Park is one of the best places in Ohio to say “I do” in nature.
 But with over two million visitors per year, you might be wondering how to find private and scenic locations for your intimate elopement.
-No fear, your Ohio elopement photographer is here with all the good tips on how to get the best locations without the crowds!
+No fear, your Cuyahoga Valley National Park elopement photographer is here with all the good tips on how to get the best locations without the crowds!

 The Virginia Kendall Ledges area is a stunner.
 There’s a rocky overlook with beautiful views, classic wooded trails, interesting rock formations (… and ledges), and a large open meadow that’s perfect for frolicking and romantic picnics.